f-duchenne/EPHI_paper/README.md

 # Data

-Data are available here: *link to come, upon manuscript acceptance*
+The data needed to reproduce analyses are available here:

 # Code